AdobeDocs/adobe-io-events/src/pages/index.md

 # Adobe I/O Events Docs

 Adobe I/O Events offer you a powerful way to integrate your application with Adobe services and solutions.
-Starting with Creative Cloud Assets, Adobe Experience Manager, and Adobe Analytics Triggers, we are adding events across our entire range of technologies.
+With Creative Cloud Assets, Adobe Experience Manager, and Adobe Analytics Triggers, we have events across our entire range of technologies.

 ## Reactive and event-driven applications